December 20, 2024 | Vol. 53, Issue 24

 “That night literally established my relationship with millions of Chinese people,” Kan said.
 “And it changed the trajectory of my life.
 And I’m very sure that it changed millions of Chinese lives as well.”

-In the early 1970s, Kan created the weekly television series “Looking East,” the first of its kind to introduce Asian cultures and customs to a growing American audience.
+In the early 1970s, Kan headed the weekly television series “Looking East,” the first of its kind to introduce Asian cultures and customs to a growing American audience.
 Later, her television series “One World,” aired on China’s national television network, CCTV, reaching 300 million viewers weekly.
-Kan has since dedicated herself to fostering a more inclusive world, using her platform to impact millions of lives in China and beyond.
+Kan has since dedicated herself to fostering a more inclusive world, she said, using her platform to impact millions of lives in China and beyond.

 Over the past 40 years, Kan witnessed Asia’s transformation from a place “nobody cared about,” as she was told, to an economic powerhouse.